davpin/cf-SpringBootTrader/docs/lab_pushall.md

 In fact, even the quote service has a dependency on an external service to retrieve real-time data.

-In this exercise, we will be deploying all the applications in the project to the cloud and creating all required services.
+In this exercise, we will be deploying all the applications in the project to the cloud and create all required services.

 ### 1. Quote service
 The quote service has no dependencies - apart from the external service which is hardcoded in the application - *Don't do this at home!*